2010 Dodge Challenger Guide: Specs, Performance & More

 Aside from some R/T interior features going from optional to standard, the inside of the 2010 Challengers are carried over from 2009.
 Fabric choices remain the same as well aside from the Furious Fuschia cars which carried white seats.
-Not that the inside was the place of choice for the high-impact viewing as the outside was the view of choice for most.
+The inside was, however, not the place of choice for the high-impact viewing as the outside was.

 2010 Challenger Wheels

 Most of the rims styles are carried over from the previous year save for B and G. These two carry black “pockets” which are blackened out sections for the aluminum rims.
 The very aggressive looks are SE Rallye and SRT8 respectively but would look impressive on any Challenger model.